Back to text menu | Back to clickable plan | Back to topic (Houses and apartments)

 A dividing wall was erected in the garden, perhaps to block the House of the Dolia (I,IV,5) from sight, a commercial establishment that was installed to the north in this period.
 Against the south side of the dividing wall a pseudo-aedicula was set, a small shrine with a marble statue of Jupiter (found in situ), with sceptre and eagle.
 In the niche two eagles, referring to Jupiter, were painted on a purple background.
 The lower part of the niche was closed off by some sort of door that left clear traces in the plaster.
 The shrine has been assigned to the Severan period.

 The floors of the rooms have black-and-white geometric mosaics, belonging to the first, Hadrianic phase.
 The walls were decorated with high-quality paintings.
 An important clue for the date is a graffito that mentions the month Commodus: VII Kal Commodas (July 26th or August 26th).
-Commodus had introduced a month called Commodus, August or perhaps September (after his death the original name was restored).
-Therefore the paintings cannot have been applied later than 192 AD, the year in which Commodus was killed.
+Commodus had introduced a month called Commodus, August or perhaps September.
+After his death the original name was restored, so the paintings cannot have been applied later than 192 AD, the year in which Commodus was killed.
 Unfortunately much paint that had been applied dry instead of 'al fresco' has disappeared.
 There were paintings throughout the building, but particularly noteworthy are those in main room 27, corridor 29, and room 33 that faces the courtyard.

 In room 25 are solid red and yellow fields, separated by white columns.
 There were three vertical zones.
 A central panel contained several human figures, the flanking panels isolated figures, one perhaps a naked Hercules.
 These paintings are also on the blocked doorway in the west wall.
 In corridor 29-30 are two horizontal zones separated by a white band: the lower one red, the upper one yellow.
 With white, green and yellow paint tall, slender aediculae were depicted in the lower zone.
 They are connected by garlands of leaves.
 Between the aediculae Calza saw an amorino, a winged head, a flying swan and a disc.
 Room 31, created later at the east end of the corridor, has a white background.
 There are two horizontal zones, the upper one continuing on the springing of the ceiling.
 The zones are separated by a double red band and contain tall, slender aediculae.
 Room 33 is a yellow room.
 It has two horizontal zones with stylized achitectural motifs, painted in white and red, and tiny landscapes (red, yellow, white and blue).
 Vegetation and a grey tragic mask can also be seen.
 The paintings were eventually covered with a very thin layer of whitewash.

 The graffito mentioning the month Commodus is on the south wall of corridor 29.
 Today most scholars place the paintings of main room 27 in the reign of Commodus.
-The numerous other graffiti are all in the white room 31 and yellow room 33.
+Numerous other graffiti are on the walls of the white room 31 and the yellow room 33.
 The date of the paintings in these two rooms is disputed.

 Plan of the houses in the block, Severan period.